1 FL TV

 1 FL TV is Liechtenstein's first television broadcaster.
 It began operation on 15 August 2008 and broadcasts in German.
 Through cable networks, the channel is accessible to about 50,000 homes in Liechtenstein and a small portion of its neighboring Switzerland.
 Before the channel launched, people in Liechtenstein watched Austrian and Swiss TV channels instead.

 History

 On 15 August 2008, 1 FL TV began operation after being licensed by the Liechtenstein government under the leadership of businessman Peter Kölbel.
-It broadcasts in German and is a business venture led by Austrian businesswoman Beatrix Schartl after Kölbel's death.

-On August 9, 2022, the managing director of 1 FL TV, Sandra Woldt, announced that the company would no longer seek EBU membership and participation in the Esc.
-Instead, they would concentrate on reporting in their own country.

-Programming

-Liechtenstein in the Eurovision Song Contest

 Liechtenstein showed interest in participating in the Eurovision Song Contest in 1969 and 1976.
 Despite this, it was not possible because at the time Liechtenstein did not have a television station based in that country.
 If 1 FL TV becomes an active member of the European Broadcasting Union, then Liechtenstein may have its national representation in Eurovision.
+There are financial costs associated with EBU membership.
+On 9 August 2022, the managing director of 1 FL TV, Sandra Woldt, announced that the company would no longer seek EBU membership and participation in the Eurovision Song Contest.
+Instead, they would concentrate on reporting in their own country.
+It was announced in 2024 that Radio Liechtenstein was applying for EBU membership instead, but as no radio-only broadcaster has become a participant in the Eurovision Song Contest, this would not necessarily have solved Liechtenstein's participation problem, even if Radio Liechtenstein had not ceased operating in 2025.